Amazing Facts About Latvia We Bet You Didn’t Know

 Spend A Night In The Jail | Latvia Facts

-If you are visiting Latvia do spend a night in the jail.
+If you are visiting Latvia do spend a night in jail.
 Located in the port city of Liepaja, the old army jail offers treatment in the Soviet-style and is a thing to remember.

 Large Capital Small Population | Latvia Facts

 Latvia’s capital Riga is larger than the country’s population.
-Nearly one-third people live in Riga alone during weekdays, but head for the countryside for weekends where they have a cottage.
+Nearly one-third of people live in Riga alone during weekdays, but head for the countryside for weekends where they have a cottage.

 Largest Art Nouveau Gallery | Latvia Facts

-The Art Nouveau Style of buildings is much celebrated here and the country is one of the largest galleries of this art in the world.
+The Art Nouveau style of buildings is much celebrated here and the country is one of the largest galleries of this art in the world.
 It has 800 buildings built in this style.
 The street called Alberta iela is mostly created by Mikhail Eisenstein who is one of the greatest creators of this style.

 They Love To Sing | Latvia Facts

 Latvians love to sing and have more than a million folk songs.
-The Song Festival is much celebrated here and you can find almost 10,000 people onstage singing the same song.
+The Song Festival is much celebrated here and you can find almost 10,000 people on stage singing the same song.
 Opera stars like Egils Siliņš, Elīna Garanča, Inese Galante, and Aleksandrs Antoņenko attend the occasion to entertain the residents.